exakat/php-dictionary/dictionary/native.ini.rst

 .. _internal:
 .. meta::
 	:description:
-		Native: A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP.
+		Native: A feature is called native or built-in when it is part of the standard installation of PHP.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Native
-	:twitter:description: Native: A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP :twitter:creator: @exakat
+	:twitter:description: Native: A feature is called native or built-in when it is part of the standard installation of PHP :twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Native
 	:og:type: article
-	:og:description: A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/native.ini.html
+	:og:description: A feature is called native or built-in when it is part of the standard installation of PHP :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/native.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Native","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 16 Mar 2026 14:46:29 +0000","dateModified":"Mon, 16 Mar 2026 14:46:29 +0000","description":"A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Native.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Native","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 30 Mar 2026 12:01:30 +0000","dateModified":"Mon, 30 Mar 2026 12:01:30 +0000","description":"A feature is called native or built-in when it is part of the standard installation of PHP","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Native.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Native
 ------

-A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP.
-For example, `.` (dot operator) or the `stdClass` class are native to PHP.
+A feature is called native or built-in when it is part of the standard installation of PHP.
+For example, ``.``, dot operator for concatenation, or the ``stdClass`` class are native to PHP.

-On the other hand, a feature is custom : that is, when defined by the developer or a PHP extension.
+On the other hand, a feature is custom: that is, when defined by the developer or a PHP extension.

 .. code-block:: php

    <?php

        // This is a native function
        $s = strtolower($s);

        // This is not a native function : it comes from an extension
        $rar_arch = RarArchive::open('latest_winrar.rar');

    ?>

 See also https://www.exakat.io/en/the-100-php-functions-in-2022/

+Related : :ref:`Userland <userland>`